Ensemble forecasts in reproducing kernel Hilbert space family: Concluding remarks

 \section{Concluding remarks}

-We proposed a theoretical setting to estimate the Koopman eigen-pairs of compact dynamical systems in embedding the system in a RKHS family, called Wonderland.
-Beyond the Koopman operator spectral representation, we showed that Wonderland provides access to finite time Lyapunov exponents, as well as to the tangent linear dynamics.
+We proposed a theoretical setting to estimate the Koopman eigen-pairs of compact dynamical systems in embedding the system in a RKHS family.
+Beyond the Koopman operator spectral representation, we showed that \AD{the RKHS family} provides access to finite time Lyapunov exponents, as well as to the tangent linear dynamics.
 These features enabled us to propose very simple strategies for data assimilation of very sparse observations in time and space.
 Obviously more efficient data assimilation techniques could be used instead of the simple regression strategy explored here.
-As Wonderland boils down to a linear setting it should be perfectly adapted to ensemble Kalman filters.
-Extension of classical ensemble data assimilation filters on Wonderland are currently in development and will be the subject of future publications.
-The technique lies on the sequence of time-evolving RKHS to represent the ensemble dynamics and on the superposition principle attached to Wonderland.
+As \AD{the RKHS family} boils down to a linear setting it should be perfectly adapted to ensemble Kalman filters.
+Extension of classical ensemble data assimilation filters on \AD{the RKHS family} are currently in development and will be the subject of future publications.
+The technique lies on the sequence of time-evolving RKHS to represent the ensemble dynamics and on the superposition principle attached to \AD{the RKHS family}.
 This study provides a theorem-based setting to estimate the Koopman eigenvalues and eigenfunctions, as well as exact ensemble-based representation of the tangent linear dynamics and of the flow Lyapunov exponents.
 This work relies on the assumption of an invertible deterministic dynamical system defined on a compact manifold.
-In future studies, we will focus on the generalisation to stochastic fluid flow dynamics with transport noise models \citep{Memin14,Bauer-et-al-JPO-20, Debussche-2023} and the introduction of more sophisticated ensemble data assimilation techniques \cite{Dufee-STUOD-22,Dufee-QJRMS-22}.
-Let's conclude by playing around with Lewis Carroll's novel: ``Who are you?'' said the Caterpillar to Alice. ``Well, I barely don't know, being so many different sizes in a day is very confusing'' answered Alice. ``It isn't!
-Duplicate yourself!
-Shrink and expend repeatedly!
-And gather all your differences to reveal the stable harmonic parts of yourself.'' ended the Caterpillar.
+In future studies, we will focus on the generalisation to stochastic fluid flow dynamics with transport noise models \citep{Memin14,Bauer-et-al-JPO-20, Chapron-18, Debussche-2023} and the introduction of more sophisticated ensemble data assimilation techniques \cite{Dufee-STUOD-22,Dufee-QJRMS-22}.